Tony Banks (businessman): Response to COVID-19

+Banks has been widely published for his strong views on Scottish government support for care homes during the COVID-19 pandemic.
+He made the decision to lock down the group's 26 care facilities on 11 March, 12 days before the nationwide lockdown.
+Banks insisted the care homes would not relax visiting rules until safer practices were in place to minimise risk of transmission of the virus.
+In September 2020, Banks called on the government to review its mass staff testing policy for care home workers, noting slow test results for his staff.

+Tayside Aviation

+In December 2021 Tayside Aviation was bought by ARB Aviation, a company set up by Banks.
+After being in business for over 50 years, within 18 months of being controlled by Banks, Tayside Aviation was placed into administration on 21 April 2023.

+Administrators had to investigate hurriedly created preferential charge documents in Banks' favour created at Companies House in the days immediately proceeding the appountment of Administrators.

+Banks, through ARB Aviation, has claimed that at the time of purchase, the company value was misrepresented and overvalued.
+A claim that remains unproven to date in a court of law.

+Banks also claimed that the maintenance records of aircraft had been falsified.

+Due to the failure of Tayside Aviation, Student pilots suffered significant financial loss when their training abruptly ended with the collapse of the company.

 Other business ventures

 Banks’ other business interests include property development and the pharmacy sector.
 In July 2018, he revealed his plans to invest in the medicinal marijuana industry in the USA.

 In the media

 The Secret Millionaire

 In 2009, Banks appeared on the sixth series of Channel 4’s The Secret Millionaire in which he spent time living and getting to know residents on a low-income estate in Whitfield, Dundee.
 During the programme he donated to people he had met and has subsequently given more than £70,000 to organisations that he got to know during filming, including Daisy UK, a Liverpool-based organisation headed up by Dave Kelly.

 From War to Peace

 In 2010, the BBC filmed a documentary entitled 'From War to Peace', in which a film crew followed Banks on a journey to Argentina.
 Banks had left the Falklands with a war trophy which he had kept for 28 years – a trumpet taken from an Argentinean prisoner of war named Omar Tabarez.
 With the help of a journalist who tracked down Tabarez, Banks visited him at his home in Argentina to hand back the trumpet.